 Here are the five secrets of charismatic leadership:

 1. Create a signature look

 You don’t have to be a style icon.
 Many charismatic people, like Gandhi, were not known for adopting the latest fashion trends.

 However, even Gandhi had a signature style he was known for – his loincloths.
 And no one can imagine Mother Teresa in anything other than her nun’s habit.

-As you can see, you don’t need to adopt the latest fashion trends or wear expensive clothes, but you can create your own signature style that you become known for and that you are most comfortable in.
+As you can see, you don’t need to adopt the latest fashion trends or wear expensive clothes, but you can create your own signature style that you have become known for and that you are most comfortable in.